tcwarner/Demonstration/Demo/Term Project/readme.txt

 All other modules are built into Python.

 How to run the 3d Molecule Viewer:
-Run the program in Python 3 after installing vpython.
+Run the file entitled "15-112 Molecule Drawer.py" in Python 3 after installing vpython.

 How to use this application:
 In all cases, correct capitalization of elemental symbols must be used.
 Do not enter parentheses or any punctuation.
 For example, enter "Ar", not "ar" or "AR".